winged/chirp/README.rst

   * Connections to 127.0.0.1 and ::1 aren't encrypted
   * We support and test with OpenSSL, but we prefer LibreSSL

-* Flow control

-  * Chirp won't overload peers out-of-the box, if you work with long requests
-    >2.5s adjust the timeout
-  * Peer-load is reported so you can implement load-balancing easily

 * Easy message routing

 * Robust

   * No message can be lost without an error (or it is a bug)
-  * Due to retry it takes a very bad network for messages to be lost

 * Very thin API